vin1od/challenges/ci-cd-pipeline/README.md

 2. Set up the pipeline
 3. Modify the `index.html` file, changing the content inside `<main></main>` tags for something else i.e. `Hello!
 I'm [YOUR_NAME]`.
 4. Build the docker image and push it to a container registry
-5. (BONUS POINT) Deploy the image and run the app somewhere
+5. (BONUS POINT) Deploy the image and run the app somewhere on AKS/EKS/Minikube/Your own Kubernetes cluster, if possible create the CD pipeline in Jenkins for the deployment to Kubernetes cluster.

 ## Deliverables